vuldin/pollip-sensehat/README.md

-# pollip
+# pollip-sensehat

-Polls the v4 and/or v6 for status changes, prints details to SenseHat
+Polls the Raspberry Pi for changes to the v4 or v6 IP addresses and prints details to SenseHat.

 ## instructions

-click: displays the IP (IPv6 by default)
+* click: displays the IP (IPv6 by default)
-down: changes to display IPv4
+* down: changes to display IPv4
-up: changes to display IPv6
+* up: changes to display IPv6

 ## requirements

+This app requires a Raspberry-Pi and the [sensehat](https://www.raspberrypi.org/products/sense-hat/) hardware.

 Install node:
 ```